-Shop TODAY interviewed 12 professionals about the anti-aging products they actually use to keep their skin looking young.
+Shop TODAY interviewed several dermatologists about the anti-aging products they actually use to keep their skin looking young.
 From an affordable over-the-counter retinoid to a skin-brightening vitamin C serum, keep reading to discover the skin care secrets dermatologists swear by.

 Anti-aging serums and retinols

 Dr. Melissa Kanchanapoomi Levin, board-certified dermatologist and founder of Entière Dermatology in New York City, can't speak highly enough about Differin.

 "It used to be a prescription and then it went over-the-counter — I love Differin gel," she said.